-One may be excused for thinking that the creative potential of the plain old hyperbolic parabohoid was pretty thoroughly explored in every contortion and combination by 1960, especially in ecclesiastical architecture.
-Thus the prospect of a big cathedral of 1965 using eight of them may not seem especially exciting.
-Yet Kenzo Tange has shown before that he can inject new life into forms and techniques which have become hackneyed or even tiresome in others' hands, and this time he has produced something much more remarkable than exciting.
+It almost seemed as if the creative potential of the plain old hyperbolic paraboloid had been pretty thoroughly explored in every contortion and combination by 1960-especially in ecclesiastical architecture.
+Thus the prospect of a big cathedral of 1965 using eight hyperbolic paraboloids may not seem especially exciting.
+Yet Kenzo Tange has shown before that he can inject new life into forms and techniques which have become hackneyed or even tiresome in the hands of others; and this time he has produced something much more remarkable than exciting.
 He has made of the eight warped planes a majestic space in repose.

-At the base the plan is the shape of a kite with blunt corners, but each straight side wall in fact consists of two hyperbolic paraboloids.
-As each wall rises its outer edges are vertical and parallel but its centerline, where the two h-ps butt together, caves in overhead until by the time it reaches the top the wall has folded into a rightangle, pointing inwards.
-The four walls thus form between them a cross.
+At the base, the plan is the shape of a kite with blunt corners, but each straight sidewall in fact consists of two hyperbolic paraboloids.
+As each wall rises its outer edges are vertical and parallel; but its centerline, where the hyperbolic paraboloids butt together, caves in overhead until (by the time it reaches the top) the wall has folded into a right-angle, pointing inwards.
+The four walls, between them, thus form a cross.
 It is in the conventional proportions of the crucifix, and it is glazed.
-It is a crucifix sky-light: a window onto Heaven, you might say.
+It is a crucifix skylight: a window onto Heaven, you might say.

 Of course that's not all there is to it.
 Tange's statements nowadays are never so bald that they can be described easily in words.
-He starts with a strong concept, a regular form, and works it over, introducing sub-themes and unexpected erratic breaks.
+He starts with a strong concept, a regular form, and works it over, introducing subthemes and unexpected erratic breaks.
 Sometimes these disturb the image, yet he seems to want this and he knows when to stop before the vision dissolves into confusion.